Court Education Australia

 The Court Education Project is an initiative of Jackie Charles, a clerk of chambers and legal educator working in Australia and the recipient of the Northern Districts Education Centre (Sydney) Churchill Fellowship 2019.

-Jackie’s Churchill Fellowship project is to research best practice in the design and delivery of court education for school students.
-Her findings will be used to build a best practice guide for Australian court educators which will be followed by a national conference to foster sharing, innovation and collaboration.
+Jackie’s Churchill Fellowship project researched best practice in the design and delivery of court education for school students.
+Her findings are being used to build a best practice guide for Australian court educators which will be followed by a national conference to foster sharing, innovation and collaboration.

 The research conducted during her fellowship will be used to nurture and support a culture of evidence based excellence with an emphasis on the crucial role of court educators as facilitators of learning for teachers, students and the community.